openfaas/faas/CONTRIBUTING.md

 The Core Team gain access to a private *core* channel and are required to participate on a regular basis.

-The Core Team have the same expectations and perks of the Membership Team, in addition will need to keep in close contact with the rest of the Core Team and the Project Lead.
+The Core Team have the same responsibilities and perks of the Membership Team, in addition will need to keep in close contact with the rest of the Core Team and the Project Lead.

 * Core Team are expected to attend 1:1 Zoom calls with the Project Lead up to once per month
 * Core Team members will notify the Project Lead and Core Team of any leave of a week or more and set a status in Slack of "away".